Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Surprisingly, we remained on dirt lanes after walking through As Casas da Viña for the next 3.3 kilometers, despite walking over two major highways, the A6 and the LU-021 on the way to Lugo.

-My excitement was growing at this waymark which shows 106 kilometers.
-I knew that Lugo is often the starting point for those only interested in going the final 100 kilometers to Santiago de Compostela.
+My excitement was growing when we came to the waymark along this inviting lane announcing 101.9 kilometers to Santiago!
+I knew that Lugo, at 100 kilometers from Santiago de Compostela, is often the starting point for those only interested in going the final 100 kilometers.
 We were not far now.
 It seemed truly doable from here!

+The cemetery is an important landmark, because from here you will get your first glimpses of the city on the hill ahead.
 You can easily see why the Romans built their fortifications on this site.
-Lugo is on a hill, and very defensible, with rivers and streams on its borders.
-So the Way, of course, descends first before entering the old city on day nine of the Camino Primitivo.
-In the photo below, you can also see the aqueduct leading into town.
+Lugo, being on a hill, is very defensible, with rivers and streams on its borders.
+So the Way, of course, descends first to the river before entering the old city.

-Cross the Ronda das Fontiñas and observe the giant LUGO/Km 100 sculpture, letting you know this is the official 100 kilometer distance marker, to Santiago de Compostela!
+Turn left onto the Ronda das Fontiñas and use the crosswalk to cross it and observe the giant LUGO/Km 100 sculpture on the other side, below, letting you know this is the official 100 kilometer distance marker, to Santiago de Compostela!
+Welcome to Lugo!

 My euphoria soon vanished when loud, thumping music was soon heard inside the gate.
 We peeked into a side area to see a restaurant with some guy grooving to a karaoke song!
 It was only 3:00 p.m.!

-Just as we turned about face to continue walking toward our hotel, we ran into Igor and a new-found friend (to the right in the photo - sorry, I can't remember her name!).
+Just as we turned about face to continue walking toward our hotel, we ran into Igor and a new-found friend.
 We greeted one another with joy, they grabbed us and we headed back to the same loud restaurant for tapas and beer.

 Soon, in walked Matias!
 It was a sweet celebration for the end of a very long day's walk in the heat, and the beginning of a long rest period!
 Salud!